kovidgoyal/kitty/docs/kittens/ssh.rst

 .. code-block:: sh

-   kitty +kitten ssh --kitten hostname=somehost --kitten interpreter=python ...
+   kitty +kitten ssh --kitten interpreter=python servername

 The :code:`--kitten` argument can be specified multiple times, with directives from :file:`ssh.conf`.
 These are merged with :file:`ssh.conf` as if they were appended to the end of that file.
-It is important to specify the :opt:`hostname <kitten-ssh.hostname>` as the first setting, otherwise the last :opt:`hostname <kitten-ssh.hostname>` from :file:`ssh.conf` will be used.
+They apply only to the host being SSHed to by this invocation.

 .. note::

-   Because of the poor design of SSH, any typing you do before the shell prompt appears may be lost.
-So ideally dont start typing till you see the shell prompt :)
+   Because of limitations of the design of SSH, any typing you do before the shell prompt appears may be lost.
+So ideally dont start typing till you see the shell prompt 😇.

 A real world example